 By Stacia Erdos Littleton

-YOUNGSTOWN, Ohio – With Penguin City Beer now successfully coursing through the veins of downtown Youngstown, the opening of DOPE Cider and Winery right next door will no doubt further slake the thirst for those of us who would like to see Youngstown transform into a true destination spot.
+YOUNGSTOWN, Ohio – With Penguin City Beer now successfully coursing through the veins of downtown Youngstown, the opening of DOPE Cider and Winery right next door will no doubt further quench the thirst for those of us who would like to see Youngstown transform into a true destination spot.

 DOPE is an acronym for Dwelling on Positive Energy.
 Hannah Ferguson says, as a new business owner, she has received plenty of positive energy and support from other female entrepreneurs, and from her LGBTQ community.